-The voices here will arrive and depart, and like a beach to tides a new sandscape will form in the elders’ place.
-We need this place like food and air and then one day we open our eyes and whisper I think I can walk now, on my own and with a nod to the others, we step from one side to the other, across a foggy sort of before-and-after boundary we hadn’t been sure we’d ever find.
+The voices here will arrive and depart, like tides making new sandscapes of the same beach.
+We need this place like food and air and then one day we open our eyes and with a nod to the others, we step from one side to the other, across a foggy sort of before-and-after boundary we hadn’t been sure we’d ever find.

 Porcelain.
 Gypsum.
 A book of mica.
 Those sugar crystals you grow in elementary science on a fuzzy piece of yarn.
 A thin sheet of seasalt, water evaporated.
 The slow seeping drip of water in a limestone cave, and the fragile tiers of rimstone bubbling out of a hot spring.
 After the stillbirth of our son, these are the things I am made of.